Los Angeles Angels (PCL): The beginning of the end

-Early in 1957, Philip Wrigley, who had inherited the team from his father, sold the Angels and Wrigley Field to Brooklyn Dodgers owner Walter O'Malley for the then-astronomical sum of $3,000,000 ($ today) and ownership of the Fort Worth Panthers of the Texas League.
-O'Malley assured the PCL owners that he intended to operate the Angels as a PCL team, as had the Wrigleys.
-He kept his promise – for only one season.
+Early in 1957, Philip Wrigley, who had inherited the team from his father, sold the Angels and Wrigley Field to Brooklyn Dodgers owner Walter O'Malley for the then-astronomical sum of $3,000,000 ($ today), as well as ownership of the Fort Worth Panthers of the Texas League.
+O'Malley assured the PCL owners that he intended to operate the Angels as a PCL team, as the Wrigleys had.
+He kept his promise – for one season.
 The ownership of the minor league team also gave O'Malley exclusive rights to major league baseball in Los Angeles, and he used this to relocate the Dodgers.

 After the 1957 season, the Angels and the Stars were relocated when the Dodgers confirmed their long-rumored move to Los Angeles for the 1958 season.
-The Angels relocated to Spokane, Washington, where they continued as the Spokane Indians in 1958.
-The Stars, in a sense, "returned" to Salt Lake City (whence the original Stars had moved in 1926), becoming the Salt Lake City Bees once more.
+The following year, the Angels relocated to Spokane, Washington, where they continued as the Spokane Indians.
+The Stars relocated to Salt Lake City, Utah, (where the original Stars had moved from in 1926), becoming the Salt Lake City Bees once more.

 The new Los Angeles Dodgers would adopt the interlocking "LA" cap logo of the Angels, with a color change to Dodger Blue and white.

 After Los Angeles

-After Los Angeles, the franchise had stays in Spokane, Washington, (Indians, 1958–1971) and Albuquerque, New Mexico, (where it assumed the name Dukes, a venerable baseball franchise name in the "Duke City") from 1972 to 2000.
+After Los Angeles, the franchise had stays in Spokane, Washington, (Indians, 1958–1971) and Albuquerque, New Mexico, (Dukes, for the "Duke City") from 1972 to 2000.
 The franchise was sold and became the third incarnation of the Portland Beavers (2001–2010).

 In 2010, the franchise was purchased by San Diego Padres' principal owner Jeff Moorad, after the Portland City Council chose to renovate PGE Park as a soccer-only facility for the Portland Timbers of Major League Soccer rather than continue as a joint-use baseball and soccer stadium.
-The franchise was temporarily relocated to Tucson, Arizona, for the 2011 season as the Tucson Padres.
+The franchise relocated to Tucson, Arizona, for the 2011 season as the Tucson Padres.
 Moorad intended to have the team play in Escondido, a suburb northeast of San Diego, starting in 2013; however, those plans fell through.
 After three seasons in Tucson, they moved in 2014 to El Paso, Texas, and became the El Paso Chihuahuas.

-On May 26, 2012, the MLB Los Angeles Angels wore the PCL franchise's 1950s uniforms during a game at Safeco Field against the Seattle Mariners, as part of the Mariners' turn back the clock 1950s game.
+On May 26, 2012, the MLB's Los Angeles Angels wore the PCL franchise's 1950s uniforms during a game at Safeco Field against the Seattle Mariners, as part of the Mariners' "turn back the clock 1950s" game.